Foux Foundation

 Overview

 The Foux Foundation is a private charitable foundation established in 2015 by members of the Foux family and named after Cyril and Leila Foux.
 Registered as a Charitable Incorporated Organisation in 2018 (charity number 1177520), the Foundation operates with a global perspective across three continents.
-With annual income of approximately £200,000 and grant distributions of £216,566 in the 2023-24 financial year (compared to £86,669 in 2022), the Foundation has significantly increased its grant-making activities.
-The Foundation's trustees take a worldwide approach to funding, supporting appropriate organizations regardless of location, with particular focus on England, Wales, and Israel.
+With annual income of £200,000 and grant distributions of £216,566 in the year ending 5 April 2023 (compared to £86,669 in the prior year's accounts), the Foundation has significantly increased its grant-making activities.
+The Foundation's trustees take a worldwide approach to funding, supporting appropriate organisations regardless of location, with particular focus on England, Wales, and Israel.
 The Foundation operates on a policy of supporting individual charities mainly on a single donation basis.

 Funding Priorities